Gourmet Pizza Dough

 Poke bottom of crust with fork, then bake crust (without toppings) at 400 degrees for five to seven minutes until baked but not browned.
 If you go (very) light on toppings on your pizza, you can get away with skipping this step; however, pre-baking your crust gives you a solid, firm crust that can withstand a mountain of delicious toppings.

-Best enjoyed served hot with friends, but (let's face it), pizza is good anytime and anywhere.
+Best enjoyed served hot and enjoyed with friends and beer, but (let's face it), pizza is good anytime and anywhere.

 Gourmet Pizza Crust

-- In a small bowl, combine oil, honey, yeast and warm water.
-Mix together and allow to sit for about 10 minutes to allow yeast to activate.
+In a small bowl combine 2 Tbsp. oil, honey, yeast, and warm water.
+Mix together and set aside about 10 minutes to allow yeast to activate.

-- Rub a tablespoon of oil over the surface of the dough and place in the large bowl.
+Rub a teaspoon of olive oil over the surface of the dough and place back in the large bowl.
 Cover with a towel and allow to rise in a warm place for about an hour, until dough doubles in size.

-- Once risen, divide dough in two.
-Stretch each half of dough to form two separate pizza crusts on oiled baking sheets.
+Once risen, divide dough in two.
+Stretch each half of dough to form two separate pizza crusts on oiled backing sheets.
 Use fingers to press dough from the middle outward to form the desired shape.